TungTran2095/Medsal/README.md

 This function calculates the full-time and part-time salary components of the salary-to-revenue ratio for each work location, applying optional year, month, and specific location filters.
 It unifies location names from `Fulltime.dia_diem`, `Parttime."Don vi"`, and `Doanh_thu."Tên đơn vị"`.
+**Note:** If you need this RPC to also filter its results based on `nganh_doc` (from Fulltime) or `Don_vi_2` (from Parttime) for the *purpose of this ratio calculation per location*, the SQL logic of this function would need significant redesign.
+The current signature does not include parameters for those.

 **SQL Code:**
 ```sql